kubernetes/community/governance.md

 committee has a charter and a chair, and will report to the steering committee periodically, and to the community as makes sense, given the charter.

+## User groups
+Some topics have long term relevance to large groups of Kubernetes users, but do not have clear deliverables or ownership of parts of the Kubernetes code base.
+As such they are neither good fits for SIGs or Working Groups.
+Examples of such a topic might be continuous delivery to Kubernetes.

+User groups function as a centralized resource to facilitate communication and discovery of information related to the topic of the user group.
+User groups should not undertake to produce any deliverable, instead they should form working groups under the auspices of some SIG for such work.
+Likewise they shouldn't take ownership of anything in the Kubernetes process, as that is a role for SIGs.

+User groups are documented in [sigs.yaml](sigs.yaml)

 ## Cross-project Communication and Coordination